Here's a collection of facts, laws and useful tips that will help you get the most out of your trip.

 Easy Accessibility...
 The north is easily accessible by air.
 Convenient connections can be made to the north from Toronto.
 Once in the north a network of regional carriers can take you to small centres.
 For more information call your travel agent.

-FLY-IN SERVICES...
+Fly-In Services...
 The person who hires his own plane and pilot takes the crow's flight route to where all the action is.
 A pontoon-equipped plane can get you from city or town to the surface of a wilderness lake, where your hosts at the fly-in camp will have your guides and boats all ready to go.
 And if there is no scheduled commercial flight to take you from one area to another, when the spirit moves you, there are many charter services easily available.
-Your travel agent can arrange a whole fly-in package for you, in advance, or you can contact the people listed in this directory.

 Pleasure craft may enter Canada by trailer or under their own power.
 The required entry permit is issued by Customs at the point-of-entry.
 All boats powered by motors 7.5 kw (10HP) or over must be licensed and the licence number clearly indicated on both sides of the bow of the vessel.
 Boat licences from outside Ontario are acceptable.
 Overboard discharge of garbage or untreated sewage is forbidden.